rnietoe/Training/docs/AWS/09-Applications.md

 * messages can be up to 256kb
 * multiAZ

-!!!danger "backlog per instance and acceptable backlog per instance are metrics for auto scaling with SQS"
+metrics for auto scaling with SQS:
+* backlog per instance
+* acceptable backlog per instance

+!!!danger "You cannot invoke a Lambda function using Amazon SQS.
+Lambda can be configured to poll a queue, as SQS is pull-based, but it is not push-based like SNS"

 ## SNS (Simple Notification Service)

 **push** based web service to send messages / notifications from the cloud to mobile devices, by SMS or mail to SQS or any Http endpoint, for example CloudWatch or Cost Explorer

-use the publish-subscribe mechanism based on topics, called pub-sub messaging
+use the publish-subscribe mechanism based on topics, called pub/sub messaging

 group multiple recipients using **topics** (a place to put some messages)